 You’ll also want to look for a system that offers a rechargeable battery.

-Nothing is worse than having to walk back and forth from your monitor to the space your working at because the closest outlet is on the other side of the room.
-Extension cords can ease this, sure, but if you need to move the monitor around you’ll constantly have to check for.
+Nothing is worse than having to walk back and forth from your monitor to the space you’re working at because the closest outlet is on the other side of the room.
+Extension cords can ease this, sure, but if you need to move the monitor around you’ll constantly have to check for extension cord tripping hazards.

 Battery-powered systems allow you to be flexible in your work, and you don’t have to fear someone snagging their foot on an extension cord and yanking your system to the ground.